 The Killer Valley Horror Film Festival was founded in 2007 by filmmaker Randy Granstrom.
 For 15 years we've been showcasing the best in indie horror and sci-fi.

-KVHFF is a two-night event (along with the Killer Valley Comedy Festival) featuring a collection of horror and sci-fi shorts and sometimes a pre-selected feature, to an 18+ crowd, with drinks available, live entertainment, and an awards ceremony immediately after the last film.
-A few years ago we opened it up beyond our Southern Oregon roots, to filmmakers worldwide and had our best festival yet!
-We featured horror-themed vendors and have had special guest, Adrienne King star of the original Friday the 13th appear in the past.
+KVFF is a two-night event (with both Killer Valley Horror & Comedy Festival) featuring a collection of horror and sci-fi shorts and sometimes a pre-selected feature, to an 18+ crowd, with drinks available, live entertainment, and an awards ceremony immediately after the last film.
+(This was true pre-COVID, and hopefully post-COVID, but we've been an online fest in 2020-21.
+And will probably try to do both online and in-person in 2022) A few years ago we opened it up beyond our Southern Oregon roots, to filmmakers worldwide and had our best festival yet!
+We featured horror-themed vendors and have had special guests, like Adrienne King star of the original Friday the 13th appear in the past.

 With limited time slots available, we're looking for shorter shorts, ideally 5 -10 minutes, 15 at the most.
 The films must have a serious horror or sci-fi vibe to them, if not, no matter how good it is, we won't show it!

 If you're a Jefferson State filmmaker or shot your film in or around Southern Oregon/Northern California, send us a message and we can get you a free entry.